ChaysonT/Odin-Recipes/README.md

 11:43 Moving through everything pretty well, but getting stuck on resizing my images.
 11:54 Figured out the images problem.
 In general not difficult but I definitely move slow.
 Finished with the first reciepe and need to do other two.
 Heading to bed due to the time and will complete in the AM.
 Started back at 8:07AM
+Finished and pushing to GitHub 8:31AM.
+Project was concise and easy to follow.
+Also feeling more confident with commit